HASL - Hot Air Solder Levelling

 ENIG - Electroless Nickel / Immersion Gold

 In the ENIG plating process, the copper pads are protected by a coating of nickel, and then the nickel is protected with a fine layer of gold particles.
 This offers superior corrosion resistance compared to HASL due to the high corrosion resistance of gold.
-In addition, the excellent surface planarity of the nickel/gold finish allows components to be soldered flat onto the pad, making it ideal for BGA pads and other fine pitch components.
-The disadvantages include the higher cost and soldering is not as easy compared to HASL, since there is no pre-tinned surface.
+In addition, the excellent surface planarity of the nickel/gold finish allows components to be soldered flat onto the pad, making it ideal for BGA pads and other fine-pitch components.
+The disadvantages include the higher cost of the gold solution and soldering is not as easy compared to HASL since there is no pre-tinned surface.
 Solderability is still good, however.

 Similar to ENIG, the pads are plated with nickel but then with a much thicker layer of gold.
-Hard gold is reserved for gold fingers or other hard wear areas which require durability and excellent resistance to corrosion.
-It is not suitable for soldering due its poor solderability and the high cost of gold.
+Hard gold is common for gold fingers or other hard wear areas which require durability and excellent resistance to corrosion.
+Like ENIG, solderability is poor and the cost is even higher since a thicker layer of gold is applied.
 If you select the Hard Gold option, we will plate the entire board with Hard Gold.
 For small batches and prototyping orders, a different plating process is used compared to large batch processing lines.
 With this process, it is much more difficult and labor intensive to apply more than one surface finish on the boards, therefore, dual surface finish boards are currently not available at Seeed Fusion.